Aurelio Lomi

-Aurelio Lomi (29 February 1556 – 1622) was an Italian painter of the late-Renaissance and early-Baroque periods, active mainly in his native town of Pisa, Tuscany.
+Aurelio Lomi (29 February 1556 – 1622) was an Italian painter of the late-Renaissance and early-Baroque periods, active mainly in his native town of Pisa, in the Grand Duchy of Tuscany.

 Biography

-He may have initially been trained by his father, Giovanni Battista Lomi, but soon he worked in Florence (1580-1590) under the painters Alessandro Allori, then Lodovico Cardi (known as Cigoli).
-He was the nephew of the painter Baccio Lomi.
-He painted in Pisa, Florence, Rome, and Genoa.
-He painted a St. Jerome (1595) for the Duomo of Pisa.
-In addition he painted frescoes of San Frediano and Santo Stefano.
+The brother of the painters Orazio Gentileschi (who would be one of his pupils) and Baccio Lomi, he may have initially been trained by his father, Giovanni Battista Lomi, but soon he worked in Florence (1580–1590) under the painters Alessandro Allori and Lodovico Cardi (known as Cigoli).
+In Pisa, he painted a St. Jerome (1595) for the Duomo of Pisa, in addition to frescoes for San Frediano and Santo Stefano.
 He painted an altarpiece for Santa Apollonia.

-He painted a St Anthony of Padua for the church of San Francesco di Casteletto in Genoa, and a Resurrection of Christ and Last Judgement for Santa Maria Assunta in Carignano.
-In Rome, he painted frescoes in the Pinelli chapel of Chiesa Nuova, including Scenes from the life of the Virgin and Birth of Jesus on the arches, and the Dormition, Coronation, and Funeral of the Madonna on the vault.
+He also worked in Rome and Genoa.
+He painted a St. Anthony of Padua for the church of San Francesco di Castelletto in Genoa, and a Resurrection of Christ and Last Judgement for Santa Maria Assunta in Carignano.
+In Rome, he painted frescoes in the Pinelli chapel of Chiesa Nuova, including Scenes from the Life of the Virgin and Birth of Jesus on the arches, and the Dormition, Coronation, and Funeral of the Madonna on the vault.
 The walls are frescoed with Rebecca and Eleazar and Yael and Sisera.

-A pupil and half-brother of Lomi was Orazio Gentileschi (born 1562).
-Other pupils include Orazio Riminaldi, Simone Balli, Domenico Fiasella, Pietro Gnocchi (painter), and Augustin Montanari.
+Besides his half-brother Orazio Gentileschi, his pupils included Orazio Riminaldi, Simone Balli, Domenico Fiasella, Pietro Gnocchi, and Augustin Montanari.